Put away the pumpkins and get out the garland! November is here, and the holiday season has officially begun.

-This month, celebrate Thanksgiving the old-fashioned way at Fosterfields Living Historical Farm and the Historic Village at Allaire.
-And it's beginning to look a lot like Christmas, with the start of holiday train rides and holiday light shows like the ones at Skylands Stadium and Turtle Back Zoo.
-Santa Claus is coming to town, too, with celebrations of his arrival at Storybook Land and Camden Children's Garden.
+Thanksgiving is the official start of the holiday season, and you can celebrate the old-fashioned way at Fosterfields Living Historical Farm and the Historic Village at Allaire.
+And it's already beginning to look a lot like Christmas, with the start of holiday train rides and holiday light shows like the ones at Skylands Stadium and Turtle Back Zoo.
+Santa Claus is coming to town, too, with celebrations of his arrival at Storybook Land and in Nutley.

-Read on for more than 25 can't-miss events coming up in November, and for even more family-friendly choices, be sure to check out our Event Calendar, updated daily with new happenings.
+Read on for more can't-miss events coming up in November, and for even more kid-friendly choices, be sure to check out our Event Calendar, updated daily with new happenings.
 Happy (beginning of the) Holidays, New Jersey!

 Be sure to sign up for our FREE newsletters so you can get our best event picks for NJ kids delivered straight to your inbox.